Precise Measurements of Self-absorbed Rising Reverse Shock Emission from Gamma-ray Burst 221009A: Observations

 We began observations of the field of GRB 221009A on 09/10/2022 at UT 16:25:25.5 (MJD 59861.6843) with the Arcminute Microkelvin Imager Large Array (AMI--LA; \cite{zwart2008, hickish2018}).
 All observations are conducted at a central frequency of $15.5\,\rm{GHz}$ across a $5\,\rm{GHz}$ bandwidth consisting of 4096 frequency channels.
 In order to reduce the volume of recorded data and subsequent processing overheads we work with a `quick-look' data format where data are averaged into 8 broad and equivalent width frequency channels.
 Data are phase reference calibrated using the custom reduction software \textsc{reduce\_dc} with 3C 286 used to calibrate the bandpass and absolute flux scale of the array, while J1925$+$2106 is used to calibrate the time-dependent phases.
 We perform additional flagging and imaging in the Common Astronomy Software Applications (\textsc{casa} v4.7.0; \cite{mcmullin2007, thecasateam2022}) package using the \textit{rflag}, \textit{tfcrop}, and \textit{clean} tasks.
 We measure the flux density in the image plane using the \textit{imfit} task using two Taylor terms ($\textsc{nterms}=2$), splitting the observing bandwidth into equal halves after our first observation.
 The typical angular resolution of the AMI--LA is between $30''$ and $60''$ depending on the source declination and exact timing of the observation.

 At early times when GRB 221009A was both bright and rapidly varying we extract the flux densities directly from the complex visibilities rather than from the image-plane.
 To do this we averaged the real part of the complex visibilities within $15\,\rm{min}$ time intervals, and set the error as the standard deviation of these amplitudes.
-While extracting flux densities in this way is strictly only correct for a point source at the phase centre, with no other emission in the field, the flux density from GRB 221009A constituted $\gtrsim95\%$ of the total flux density in the image during this first observation, and flux densities measured in the image plane on longer (per-hour) timescales show good agreement with those derived from the visibilities directly.
+While extracting flux densities in this way is strictly only correct for a point source at the phase center, with no other emission in the field, the flux density from GRB 221009A constituted $\gtrsim95\%$ of the total flux density in the image during this first observation, and flux densities measured in the image plane on longer (per-hour) timescales show good agreement with those derived from the visibilities directly.
+We give the short-timescale radio flux densities in Supplementary Data Table \ref{tab:ami_short}.